Q What is honey fungus?

 Caption: Honey-coloured toadstools don't always appear in autumn

-Q Are there different kinds?
+Q Are there different kinds of honey fungus?

 A In Britain, five main species occur.
 The two most damaging are Armillaria mellea (mainly attacks broad-leafed trees) and A. ostoyae (attacks conifers).
 A. gallica, although very common, seems to go mainly for exotic trees and shrubs that are young or in a weakened state.
 The other two species are less common and rarely cause serious damage.

 A To identify honey fungus, look for white growths under the bark, bootlace-like threads in the soil, plant dieback and, in autumn, the honey-coloured toadstools.

 Sheets of white or creamy-white paper-like growths underneath the bark of an affected tree or shrub can be seen clearly when the bark is pared off.
 They are often marked with fan-like striations and can be pulled off in strips.
 Look for them near the base of the tree or shrub.

 A Honey fungus spreads through the soil via long, flattened, bootlace-like threads known as rhizomorphs.
 These can easily be confused with small tree roots.
 The harmless or less virulent species of the fungus often produces tough elastic rhizomorphs in abundance.
 The bootlaces of the damaging Armillaria mellea, however, are fragile and hard to find, making it easy to miss the spread of the disease.
 When the rhizomorphs meet the roots of a susceptible tree, they invade the root system and eventually kill the whole plant.
 On occasions, you may also be able to see flattened ribbon-like rhizomorphs growing beneath the bark.
 These are reddish at first, but soon turn black on exposure to air.

 Caption: You may find flattened red or black rhizomorphs under the bark